dianavins/dianavins.github.io/chapter_2.md

 ---
-title: "Chapter 2: The Network Comes to Life"
+title: 2.
+The Network Comes to Life
 has_children: true
 nav_order: 4
 ---